 Equal Employment Opportunity

 The Civil Rights Division is an equal opportunity/reasonable accommodation employer.
 Consistent with applicable law, Department and Division, discrimination based on race, color, religion, national origin, age, sex (including pregnancy and gender identity), sexual orientation, disability (physical or mental), marital status, status as a parent, genetic information, political affiliation, membership or non-membership in an employee organization, military service, personal favoritism or other non-merit factors is strictly prohibited.
 Complaints about discrimination and/or prohibited personnel practices may be raised within the Division by contacting Linda Gaither, the Division's Human Resources Officer, at 202-514-4224, or outside the Division by contacting the Department's Equal Employment Opportunity Staff at 202-616-4800, or the Office of Special Counsel at www.osc.gov or 800-872-9885.
-See also: the Division's Equal Employment Opportunity and Anti-Harassment Policy and No Fear Act Notice.
+See also: the Division's Equal Employment Opportunity, Anti-Harassment, & Whistleblower Protection Policy and No Fear Act Notice.

 Outreach and Recruitment for Qualified Applicants with Disabilities